Emmanuel Skordilis: History

 Skordilis was born in Crete.
 He became a priest on the island.
 Records indicate he was associated with the Chryssopigi Monastery in Chania.
 Historians have concluded that he had a personal relationship with the Monastery.
 Around 1645, when the region fell to the Turks, he traveled to the Cyclades.
 He eventually settled on the island of Milos after 1647.
 He painted a significant amount of icons during his lifetime.
 Historians have records from 1647-1671.
 One of his signatures was Χείρ Εμμανουήλ ιερέως Σκορδίλη.
 The last name Skordilis was common in Crete.
 There were many other painters with the same last name.
-Cretan priest and painter Antonios Skordilis was also associated with the island Mylos.
+Cretan priest and painter Antonios Skordilis was also associated with the island Milos.

-His art resembles the Cretan School but he further refined the style.
+His art resembles the Cretan school but he further refined the style.
 Like many of his contemporaries such as Theodore Poulakis and Franghias Kavertzas.
 Skordilis painted his own version of the historic In Thee Rejoiceth.
 Many artists created their own version of the piece.
 Georgios Klontzas’s painting was popular throughout the artistic community.
 Skordilis also painted the popular Five Saints of Sebasteia.
 His works can be found all over the world mainly Greece.